waylad/create-tezos-dapp/docusaurus/docs/adding-typescript.md

 ## Installation

-To start a new Create React App project with [TypeScript](https://www.typescriptlang.org/), you can run:
+To start a new Create Tezos Dapp project with [TypeScript](https://www.typescriptlang.org/), you can run:

 ```sh
 npx create-tezos-dapp my-app --template typescript